chr-werner/SemDH2024-GreekNewTestamentNames/README.md

 ## Install and Use

-The recommended Python version for using this repo is `3.9.18`.
+The recommended Python version for this repo is `3.9.18` (see `.python-version`).
 Dockerimages with Python preinstalled can be found on [Dockerhub](https://hub.docker.com/_/python).
 Alternatively you can setup and run a [virtual Python environment](https://docs.python.org/3/library/venv.html).

 In your Python environment run `pip install -r requirements.txt` from the projects root directory to install [Jupyter](https://jupyter.org).
 This will enable you to run the notebooks.